Frequently Asked Questions

 Commercial and Residential Building Permit applications are available on line or at the Community Development Department (CDD) counter at City Hall.
 We are not yet taking applications in electronic format so they will need to be delivered to the CDD.
 Remember that any building permit may be subject to System Development Charges (SDCs) and Lincoln County School District Excise Tax, and Newport Affordable Housing Construction Excise Tax.
 The cost of the permit and all fees are due and payable at the time the permit is issued.

 Demolition of buildings and other structures will generally require a Demolition Permit.
 There is no application for this permit- just come to the Community Development Department at City Hall to pick up the permit.
 Permit fees are $100 residential/small structure or $250 per large commercial structure (over 4,000 sq. ft.).

-Any work done within the City right-of-way will require a Right-of-Way Permit and/or an Encroachment Permit.
+Any work done within the City right-of-way will require a Right-of-Way Permit (permit requirements for reference) and/or an Encroachment Permit.
 A Land Use application is used for Encroachment permits; check mark the “Other” box and describe the desired work in the applicable section.
 The specifications for either permit can found in Section 9.10 (right-of-way) and Section 9.15 (encroachment) of the City’s Municipal Code.

 Almost any work beyond basic maintenance (e.g., replacing a switch plate, changing a light bulb) will require an Electrical Permit.
 Seperate forms are available for and Residential Electrical Permits.
 Although an individual can take out a permit to do electrical work in their own home, this work is generally done by a licensed contractor.